You Earned a Ticket!

 hero image

-Reform advocates (especially rookies) periodically call for the education system to be “blown up.”
-The old hands smile, or grimace.
+Reform advocates periodically call for the education system to be “blown up.”
+Others smile, or grimace.

 Most calls to "blow up" the education system generally paint over the question of scale.
 Perhaps because classrooms are small, it is hard to internalize the reality that America’s education system is big.
 Really, really big.
 Giant, actually.
-In rough numbers, the census counts nearly 10 million students just in preschool and kindergarten.
+In rough numbers, the 2020 census counted nearly 8 million students in preschool and kindergarten alone.
 About 50 million more attend grades 1 through 12.
 Another 20 million or so are enrolled in college or graduate education.
 Just in the K-12 grades, America employs approximately 3.6 million teachers, and spends well over half a trillion dollars per year.
 These are big numbers, certainly.
 But are they bigger than other big things in America?
 For example:

 • Q1: Which does America have more of: teachers or soldiers?